West Africa/Guinea MissionSupported by the LCMS Kansas District Since 1997

 Phase 1 of our mission partnership focused on spreading the Gospel and engaging in mercy work.
 Over the past two decades, we’ve deployed multiple missionaries, pursued mercy projects, sent Kansans on short-term mission trips, and offered financial support and prayer.
 Workers in Guinea have established churches and preaching stations, baptized believers, and encouraged evangelists.

-Today, we’ve moved into an exciting new phase of work: raising up pastors in Guinea.
+We’re now in Phase 2: Raising up pastors for Guinea and other French-speaking West African countries.
 Three Guinean Lutherans are currently enrolled at the Lutheran Center for Theological Studies (CLET), an international seminary in Togo, and local entry-level pastoral education is now underway in Guinea.
 Thanks be to God!
-You can read more about the CLET and the students from Guinea below, or download a quick overview by clicking the link below.
+(You can read more about the CLET and the students from Guinea below, or download a quick overview by clicking the link below.

 Please keep these students, our church workers, and the people of Guinea/West Africa in your prayers.